We Tested 2025’s Best Bug Zappers for Indoor and Outdoor Insect Control

 Bait

-Many flying insects are attracted to light, but a University of Delaware study found that bug zappers kill more nonbiting insects, such as flying beetles and moths, than they do biters, such as mosquitoes and biting flies.
+Many flying insects are attracted to light, but a University of Delaware study found that bug zappers kill more nonbiting insects, such as flying beetles and moths, than biters, including mosquitoes and biting flies.

-Bug zappers that kill mosquitoes amp up their effectiveness with bait containing octenol, the chemical found in human breath and sweat that mosquitoes find irresistible.
-Octenol comes as small lures that adhere to the inside of the zapper’s collection tray, and one lure attracts mosquitoes for up to 3 months.
-As an option, users can grab a handheld zapper and hunt the mosquitoes manually.
-A racket-style zapper is an excellent choice for the best mosquito zapper indoors, too.
+Bug zappers that get rid of mosquitoes amp up their effectiveness with bait containing octenol, a chemical found in human breath and sweat that mosquitoes find irresistible.
+Octenol is typically sold as a small lure that attaches inside a zapper’s collection tray, and one lure attracts mosquitoes for up to 3 months.

 Coverage Area

-When on the hunt for an outdoor bug zapper, it’s a good idea for shoppers to check for the coverage area listed, which is often by acreage.
+When on the hunt for an outdoor bug zapper, it’s a good idea to check the suggested coverage area.
 While there are no industry standards, typically a larger coverage area means brighter UV lights in the zappers so that bugs see them from a greater distance.

 The U.S. Environmental Protection Agency (EPA) lists bug zappers as “pesticide devices.”
 While the EPA admonishes manufacturers not to make false claims about their products, they do not regulate the bug-zapper industry, so exaggerated claims may occur.